 Then our hosts got a glimpse of Ian‘s thermals.
 They laughed so hard and called him an eskimo.
 They insisted on taking pictures – hilarious!
 Even though our walking day was short, the long travel day had worn us out so we had an early night and we settled into our room complete with Japanese futon on the floor.
 For those who love a good hard mattress or bed, this is an ideal set up.
 Not all accommodation along the trail is western style so be prepared for firm lodgings 😉

-This was such a second day on the Kumano Kodo.
+This was such an impressive second day on the Kumano Kodo.
 Beautiful weather and moderate trails with plenty of uphill challenge through stunning forests, nature moments and a great home stay at the end of the day.
 Breakfast was incredible – complete with freshly brewed coffee.
 With so much green matcha tea on offer with every meal and in between, I was surprised to see coffee of this quality.
 Impressive.

 It was a bit chilly to start with but we were soon heading uphill after we bid our awesome homestay host goodbye.
 Silence, tranquillity and inner peace found me sooner than I had expected.
 Birdsong, stillness and shrines to remind us of passages of time, traditions and honouring of a pilgrimage.
 We stopped a lot for photos, to rest and to describe the Trail in our notes.
 Today it was a variety of rocky and at times narrow paths and slippery mossy sections.

 We saw fungi, huge cedar trees, a freshwater crab (dead but it was an unexpected forest find!) and birds.
 Our lunchbox was so cute, it contained a couple of rice balls and a sour ume.
 Ume is a Japanese plum come apricot that is grown in the region.
 Most growers preserve them or sour them and are known for protecting tummies and other healing outcomes.
-As well as tasting, well not bad!
+As well as tasting, well, not bad!

 We rested for lunch at a roadside restaurant where we had hot coffee and a big break.
 The autumn colours continue to feature amongst Japanese maples cedar and cypress trees.
 There are a number of shrines and Oji that stand out – Tsugikazura – wow those trees!!
 Chikatsuyu, gorgeous!